Causality is Key for Interpretability Claims to Generalise: Pilot Study: Calibrating Claim Language to Evidential Strength

 \paragraph{Paper sampling.} We annotated 50 papers comprising 186 claims, drawn from major ML and NLP venues (NeurIPS, ICLR, ACL, EMNLP, AAAI, TMLR) and their workshops, plus arXiv preprints (2021--2026).
 Papers were selected to span major mechanistic-interpretability method types, including circuit discovery, knowledge localisation, SAE analysis, steering vectors, and evaluation benchmarks; selection was not formally stratified.
 We treat author attribution with care: the full list of annotated papers is not published, and the annotation dataset will be shared upon request after a review period allowing authors to examine their paper's annotations.
 We name two papers as positive calibration anchors in \cref{sec:calibration-rationales} because their tight claim--method alignment offers concrete models for the field; in all other cases, papers are identified only by aggregate statistics or anonymous pattern descriptions.

-\paragraph{LLM-driven annotation.} Annotations were performed using an LLM (Claude Opus 4.5, Anthropic) with human oversight.
-The LLM operated within an interactive coding environment (Claude Code) with access to arXiv API tools for paper retrieval and search.
+\paragraph{LLM-driven annotation.} Initial annotations were performed using Claude Opus~4.5 (Anthropic)---the most capable model in our annotator set---with human oversight, then independently replicated by seven LLMs spanning four model families (\cref{sec:iaa-details}).
+The primary annotator operated within an interactive coding environment (Claude Code) with access to arXiv API tools for paper retrieval and search.
 For each paper, the LLM: (1)~read the full paper text via arXiv API, (2)~extracted verbatim claim text and identified its location, (3)~classified method and claim rungs following the codebook criteria described below, and (4)~computed gap scores.

 The annotation was guided by a structured codebook that the LLM accessed during each session.
 The codebook specified: \begin{itemize}[leftmargin=1.2em, topsep=0pt, itemsep=2pt] \item \textbf{Field definitions} for each annotation column (claim text, location, prominence, method rung, claim rung, gap score, confidence, replication status) \item \textbf{Method-to-rung mappings} as listed below \item \textbf{Linguistic markers} for claim rung classification (see below) \item \textbf{Edge-case decision rules}: hedged claims (``may encode'') were coded at the underlying claim's rung with reduced confidence; implicit claims from narrative framing were coded but weighted lower; for multi-method papers, each claim was coded against the method that directly supports it \item \textbf{Confidence scoring} on a 1--5 scale reflecting annotator certainty in rung assignments \end{itemize}